beeporb/garnet/README.md

 # garnet
-Index the content of online content.
+Index the content of online videos.
 For researchers, clip-chimps, and compilation creators.